eirgnkl/pipeline/README.md

 - 🎯 **Feature selection methods displayed inside bars** instead of model parameters.
 - ⭐ **Best-performing models highlighted** for each metric.

-These plots help assess **which feature selection techniques yield the best results** for each model.
+These plots help assess **which model with which parameters and feature selection techniques yield the best results** for each task.

 ## Output